Moving skyscraper

 A moving skyscraper is a tall building in which individual floors can rotate on its axis.
 The world's first such building, the Suite Vollard, is located in Curitiba, Brazil.
-Another similar project is the Dynamic Tower in Dubai.
+Another similar project is the canceled Dynamic Tower in Dubai.

 The Dynamic Tower

-The tower which will be built in Dubai is designed by Italian architect David Fisher.
-It will have a total number of 80 floors.
-All the floors are prefabricated and can spin 360 degrees around a central column by means of power generated by the wind turbine located between each floor.
-The apartments are expected to cost about $3.7 million to $36 million.
-The construction was expected to be completed by 2014.
+The Dynamic Tower was designed by Italian architect David Fisher, to be built in Dubai.
+It was proposed to have a total number of 80 floors.
+All the floors would be prefabricated and would spin 360 degrees around a central column by means of power generated by the wind turbine located between each floor.
+The apartments were expected to cost about $3.7 million to $36 million.
+The construction was expected to be completed by 2014, but it was ultimately canceled.
 The projected cost of the project was 700 million dollars.

 Moscow

 There are plans to build a 70-story skyscraper in Moscow as well.